 The majority of respondents at Cooya Beach live adjacent to or within 1 km of the foreshore area.
-Most respondents also visited the foreshore at least once a week.
+Most respondents also visit the foreshore at least once a week.
 This information indicates that the foreshore area is significant to residents and ratepayers at Cooya Beach.

 Residents predominantly use the Cooya Beach foreshore for exercise and relaxation (Figure 4).
-The next most common uses of the foreshore were dog walking, meeting friends and family, and fishing.
-Dog walking was slightly more common at Cooya Beach than other beaches in the Douglas Shire, and Cooya Beach is one of three beaches where fishing is more common.
-The least common uses for the foreshore were for recreation and BBQs.
+The next most common uses of the foreshore are dog walking, meeting friends and family, and fishing.
+Dog walking seems to be slightly more common at Cooya Beach than other beaches in the Douglas Shire, and Cooya Beach is also one of three beaches where fishing is more common.
+The least common uses for the foreshore are for recreation and BBQs.
 Approximately one in five respondents indicated that they use the foreshore as an extension of their yard.